See more section

 A seasoned trial lawyer, negotiator, and crisis manager, Chris possesses a rare combination of real-world pragmatism and strategic problem-solving skills forged in courtrooms, in the halls of government, and in the glare of the national media spotlight.
 Chris returned to Lowenstein Sandler in 2018 after serving as the 60th Attorney General of New Jersey.
 Previously, he served as Chief Counsel to Governor Chris Christie.

 As Chair of the firm’s Litigation department, Chris helps Fortune 500 clients achieve critical goals and defend against seemingly insurmountable challenges.
-He advises and represents businesses and individuals in civil, criminal, and regulatory matters involving securities, consumer fraud, banking, alcoholic beverage control, gaming, insurance, tax, antitrust, real estate, and the environment, among others.
+He advises and represents businesses and individuals in civil, criminal, and regulatory matters involving securities, consumer fraud, banking, alcoholic beverage control, gaming, cannabis, energy, insurance, tax, antitrust, real estate, and the environment, among others.
 He also conducts internal investigations for clients faced with allegations of wrongdoing or suspected wrongdoing by insiders.

 Chris is a skilled and media-savvy crisis manager who works with private and public companies, governments, not-for-profits, and individuals regardless of political affiliation.
 As Chief Counsel during "Bridgegate," he guided a Republican administration through adversity.
 More recently, he was hired by the Democratic administration of Governor Phil Murphy to represent his office in connection with a legislative inquiry into an alleged sexual assault and certain hiring practices.